-A study that aims to characterize the radiologic, histologic, molecular, and biochemical features of dense breast tissue
+The BREAST study aims to characterize the radiologic, histologic, and molecular features of dense breast tissue.

-A study established as part of NCI's Biological Markers Project to identify serum markers for breast cancer
+A study established as part of the NCI Biological Markers Project to identify serum markers for breast cancer.

 The Ghana Breast Health Study is a multidisciplinary case-control study of breast cancer in Ghana, West Africa.

-Molecular epidemiology study of terminal duct lobular units of the normal breast, conducted in collaboration with the Susan G. Komen® Tissue Bank
+Molecular epidemiologic study of terminal duct lobular units of the normal breast, conducted in collaboration with the Susan G. Komen® Tissue Bank.